Vietnam Travel Guide 2020

 Do I need a visa for Vietnam?

 Yes, almost all visitors to Vietnam require a visa to enter.
+See our Vietnam Visa guide for more details.

 Is Vietnam safe to visit?